A copy of our safeguarding policies can be found on the policies page of our website.

-The health, safety and well-being of all our children are of paramount importance to all adults who work at the school.
+Our school has an embedded ethos where children are encouraged to talk, know that their viewpoints are valued and that they will always be listened to and taken seriously.
+The health, safety and well-being of all our children is a priority to all adults who work at our school.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe.

 We take looking after your children, and keeping them safe, very seriously.
 All schools are required to follow procedures for protecting children from abuse which are established by the Hertfordshire Children’s Safeguarding Partnership.
 These are in line with the DFE publication: ‘Keeping Children Safe in Education’ which is updated annually.